-If you receive a notification or email saying that your OtO is offline ("we haven't heard from OtO in a while"), or you notice your OtO shows N/A in the battery icon in the OtO Lawn app, it could mean that either:
+If you receive a notification or email saying that your OtO is offline ("We haven't heard from OtO in a while"), or you see 'N/A' next to the battery icon in the OtO Lawn app, it could mean that either:

-- Your device is out of battery, OR
+- Your device has run out of out of battery

-- Your device does not have a strong Wi-Fi connection
+- Your device does not have a strong enough Wi-Fi connection

 Device Offline Troubleshooting Checklist

 The first thing you should do is turn the switch / press the button (depending on your hardware).

-- If the status light does not flash any color, the battery is dead.
+- If the status light does not flash any color, the battery is likely dead.
 Charge OtO using the wall adapter for a minimum of 8-24 hours (checking intermittently) before trying to attempting to reconnect. ⚠ Note: if the battery is dead, it is unlikely it will come back online with charging by solar alone.

-- You can ensure OtO is charging if the red status light comes on when you plug it in
+- You can tell OtO is charging if the red status light comes on when you plug it in

 - If the status light does flash when you turn the switch / press the button, it could mean your device is unable to maintain a stable connection to Wi-Fi.
 Read our Wi-Fi Troubleshooting Checklist below.

 Wi-Fi Troubleshooting Checklist

 - Ensure your router is powered on and is broadcasting on a 2.4 GHz network.
 If you have a dual-band router, you’ll want to make sure to connect to the 2.4 GHz band—not the 5 GHz band.

 - Wake OtO using the switch / button (depending on your hardware version).
 If after activating the switch/button your LED light indicates green, it means you are successfully connected to Wi-Fi.
 If the LED light does not indicate any color, your battery is dead and you will need to recharge in order to connect to Wi-Fi.

 - Try unplugging your router.
 Most routers just need to be unplugged and plugged back in to restart them, it might not be a bad idea to consult your router's documentation for specific instructions.
 Once your router finishes restarting, test it by connecting to your Wi-Fi network with a computer or mobile device and visiting a popular network.